-Main activities during FY2017/18
+Main activities during FY2018/19

-During the fiscal year 2017/18, a total of eight Board meetings were held, of which four Board meetings were primarily to review quarterly business performance and strategy execution, two Board meetings were for reviewing specific strategy in the geography, business or other relevant areas and the remaining two were for approving ad hoc projects.
-Given the geographical spread of the Group's businesses, in addition to the meetings in Hong Kong and the United States, the Company also held a meeting in Tokyo with a particular focus on discussing the 5G challenges to and opportunities in the core businesses which also provided an opportunity for directors to visit NTT DoCoMo R&D Center.
+During the fiscal year 2018/19, a total of eight Board meetings were held, of which four Board meetings were primarily to review quarterly business performance and strategy execution and four Board meetings were for reviewing strategy in the business or other relevant areas.
+Given the geographical spread of the Group's businesses, the Company held meetings in Hong Kong, New York, Beijing and Raleigh during the year.
 Offsite Board meetings give the Board further insights into the businesses of the Group.
 The below chart shows how the Board allocated its agenda time during the year.